Version: v0.8.1 - Beta. We welcome contributors & feedback.

 Modifiers

-Modifiers are flags that change the overall behavior of the pattern.
+Modifiers are flags appended to the end of a regex string that change the overall behavior of the pattern.

 Suffix Name Effect